CoreMedia/feedback-hub-adapter-tutorial/error_handling.md

     }
   }
 ```
+We can also use this to show configuration errors to the user.

 ### Error Codes for Configuration Errors

 A good practice is to use `FeedbackHubException` to validate the
 configuration before creating the actual adapter or provider.
 This allows us
-to give a hint to the user that the configuration is not setup properly since
+to give a hint to the user, that the configuration is not setup properly.
-all errors are passed to the client.
 The best way of doing this is to check
 the corresponding settings implementation inside the `FeedbackProviderFactory`
 or `FeedbackHubAdapterFactory` class.

-For our word counter example, we should check if a `target` value has been
+For our word counter example, we can check if a `target` value has been
 configured since otherwise, the graph calculation will fail:

 ```java